Documentation of Audiology Services

 • date of service; and

-A progress notes is written for clients/patients who are receiving regular habilitation or rehabilitation.
-Progress notes are composed at given intervals (often determined by payers) and assess the progress toward long-term and short-term goals.
+A progress note is written for clients/patients who are receiving regular habilitation or rehabilitation.
+Progress notes are composed at given intervals (often determined by payers) and assess the progress toward long- and short-term goals.
 These notes typically include

 • skilled services provided;